 - Warm Beanie.
 Wool or synthetic is ideal.
 You’ll be glad you brought it.

 - Gloves/Mittens.
 Oftentimes, a convertible mitt or fingerless gloves are ideal.
 Waterproof/windproof is best.
 No cotton.
 None of those one-size-fits-all stretchy knit things, please.

 - Puffy Jacket.
 A nice goose down or synthetic jacket adds a lot of warmth in a small package.
 With hunting and fishing, you’re not doing much to generate body heat for warmth.
 Since you’re basically idle, you’ll want to make sure you stay warm.

 - Headlamp with fresh batteries.

-- Sunglasses, Sunscreen, Chapstick, Bug Spray.
+- Sunglasses, Sunscreen, Chapstick.
 At altitude, sunburns come on quickly, even in the fall.
 Protect your face and skin with a good sunscreen (SPF 30 at least).
-The bugs have the potential to be bad or not.
-Better safe than sorry when it comes to that.
-At least 25% Deet is recommended, but not required.

 - Trowel and Biodegradable Toilet Paper.
 Everybody poops, and nobody wants to see yours, so digging a cat hole is required.
 These items are best stored in their own Ziploc bag, separate from everything else.

 - Day Pack.
-Each person should have a daypack that will hold some food, water, medications (if applicable), rain gear, beanie, gloves, sunscreen, bug spray and a headlamp, your ammunition, as well as other personal effects you desire.
+Each person should have a daypack that will hold some food, water, medications (if applicable), rain gear, beanie, gloves, sunscreen, a headlamp, your ammunition, as well as other personal effects you desire.

 - Your favorite birding shotgun, as well as any ammunition you need.